 An innovative firm responsible for the design of some of the most flamboyant buildings such as Shiv Shanti Bhuvan & Rajjab Mahal, Framroz Court, St. James Court and Court View with Maneckji Dalal and G.B.
 Mhatre as consulting architect.

-MINOO J. MISTRI
+MINOCHER (MINOO) J. P. MISTRI

 Son of Jamshedji Mistri of the architectural firm Mistri & Bhedwar.
 After his father’s death, he and his sister partnered with D. W. Ditchburn to form the architectural practice of Ditchburn, Mistri & Bhedwar.